Samsung Galaxy Watch 8 vs. Galaxy Watch 6: Is it time to upgrade?

 (Image credit: Nicholas Sutrich / Android Central)

 How does that compare to the current Galaxy Watch 6?
-If the rumored design changes actually happen, the Watch 6 will have a completely different look due to its circular chassis.
+Well, the Watch 6 has a completely different look due to its circular chassis.
 This could be a pro or a con, depending on your style preferences.
-The screen sizes will likely be the same between models, even if the Watch 8 has a larger case size as a result of its squircle housing.
+The screen sizes are slightly different here.

 Swipe to scroll horizontally